stanton119/data-analysis/README.md

 *   Optimal car charging schedule
 *   Media pipe - 3d audio
     *   Face distance javascript web app with react
-*   Covid UK plot against time
+*   Covid UK plot against time on a map
     *   https://www.reddit.com/r/dataisbeautiful/comments/pay78n/oc_active_covid19_cases_per_capita_in_usa_1212020/
 *   Autoencoder using transfer learning?
     *   what do we use for the decoder?